-Confession: Sometimes trying to eat healthy overwhelms me.
+Confession: Sometimes trying to eat healthily overwhelms me.

 It makes my head spin.